Nonclassical behavior of moving relativistic unstable particles

-The aim of this paper is to analyze numerically properties of the survival probability of moving unstable particles derived in \cite{stefanovich,shirkov} and to present results of calculations of decay curves of such particles for the model considered in \cite{ku-2014} but for the more realistic parameters of this model and to confront them with results obtained for another more realistic model.
+One of the aims of this paper is to analyze numerically properties of the survival probability in a wide range of times $t$ from very short $t \ll \tau_{0}$ trough $t \sim \tau_{0}$ until $t \gg \tau_{0}$ of moving unstable particles derived in \cite{stefanovich,shirkov} and to present results of calculations of decay curves of such particles for the model considered in \cite{ku-2014} but for the more realistic parameters of this model and to confront them with results obtained for another more realistic model.
+Another intention is to demonstrate that when considering the relativistic quantum unstable system the only rational assumption seems to be the assumption that the momentum $\vec{p}$ of such a system is constant.
 The paper is organized as follows: Sec.
 2 contains preliminaries and the main steps of the derivation of all relations necessary for the numerical studies, which results are presented in Sec.
-3. Sec.
-4 contains a discussion and conclusions.
-In Appendix A one can find a brief analysis of the case of a unstable particle moving with constant velocity.
+3. Consequences of the assumption that the momentum $\vec{p}$ of the moving freely quantum unstable system is constant are analyzed in Sec.
+4. Sec.
+5 contains a discussion and conclusions.